xander-codepunk/core-computing.github.io/content/2025/02/linus-rust-drama-cosmic-alpha/index.md

 ---
-title: "Linus ends the Rust for Linux drama, COSMIC Alpha 6 released, and more!"
+title: 'Linus ends the Rust for Linux drama, COSMIC Alpha 6 released, and more!'
-date: "2025-02-24"
+date: '2025-02-24'
-draft: true
+draft: false
 authors:
   - "Niccolo Venerandi"
 categories: